 All in all, this is something that a landlord should take all necessary measures to avoid.
 Collect all of the evidence possible if you suspect something illegal is taking place within the property and communicate well with the police.
 If your property is deemed a public nuisance that threatens public safety and you haven’t been seen taking the proper steps to solve this, then it might not just be your problematic tenants facing legal trouble.

-To read more guidance for landlords, visit CIA Landlord Insurance's advice centre.
+To read more guidance for landlords, visit our advice centre.
 We cover more areas of illegal activity to be aware of in your rental property, as well as answering your financial queries and more.

 Drugs in rental properties are some of the many things a landlord has to consider.
 Damage, fire and theft are also unfortunate circumstances that may arise.
 We can help you protect yourself with comprehensive landlord insurance.
 CIA Landlords compares landlord insurance and finds the best deal for your needs.
 Get an instant quote today.